Zero6992/chatGPT-discord-bot/README.md

 dependencies: Reverse Engineered ChatGPT by OpenAI [here](https://github.com/acheong08/ChatGPT) and discord.py

-## Create a discord bot
+## Step 1: Create a Discord bot

 1. Go to https://discord.com/developers/applications create an application
-2. And build a bot under the application
+2. Build a Discord bot under the application
-3. Get the token from Bot setting
+3. Get the token from bot setting

    ![1670143818339](image/README/1670143818339.png)
 4. Store the token to `config.json` under the `discord_bot_token`